Prompsit/paraphrasing/README.md

 # Paraphrasing project
 ## Determining frequent paraphrases for arbitrary expressions

-A TSI-100905-2019-4 project, co-financed by Ministry of Economic Affairs and Digital Transformation from the Government of Spain
+A TSI-100905-2019-4 project, co-financed by Ministry of Economic Affairs and Digital Transformation from the Government of Spain.

 <img alt="THD Logo" src="ministerio-tdh-logo.svg" style="margin-bottom: 1rem;" height="75" />

 Industrial research project in the field of Natural Language Processing.
-November 2019 - December 2021 (26 months)
+November 2019 - December 2021 (26 months).

 # The problem